 “The specter of mental illness insures a convenient scapegoat” Michael Sefton, 2013

 Have we have lost site of what it means to deal with mental illness and keep people from being victimized because of a threat to the civil liberties of the mentally ill?
-No. Everyone deserves due process but those with a proclivity to gun violence who have verbalized an intent to murder should be afforded closer scrutiny and be kept from having access to firearms.
-In some cases they must be contained as a means of keeping society safe.
+No. Everyone deserves due process but those with a proclivity toward gun violence who have expressed an intent to murder should be afforded closer scrutiny and be kept from having access to firearms.
+In some cases they must be contained as a means of keeping potential victims and the greater society safe.

 “Civil liberties that have historically ended in mass homicide must no longer be “civil liberties” to any degree.
 That includes owning guns, knives, poison and baseball bats.
 People without criminal intentions and such homicidal hang-up’s tend to worry not about “civil liberties””.
 Brian Gagan 2018